nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/experience/2021-02-social-impact-guild.md

 ## Description

-The Social Impact Guild is working on ways to support social entrepreneurs and raising awareness about social entrepreneurship.
+The Social Impact Guild aims to provide insights into entrepreneurship and support social entrepreneurs during their journey

-If you are a social entrepreneur or someone who wishes to enable social impact, you can express your interest in getting or providing support here: https://socialimpactguild.com/survey
+If you are someone who wishes to enable social impact, you can express your interest in getting or providing support here: https://socialimpactguild.com/survey

-To stay tuned about our initiatives, follow us on LinkedIn: https://www.linkedin.com/company/social-impact-guild/
+Follow us on LinkedIn to get practical business insights, see our latest stories and stay tuned about our initiatives! https://www.linkedin.com/company/social-impact-guild/

-You can also subscribe to our newsletter to get insights into social entrepreneurship: https://blog.socialimpactguild.com/about